knpuniversity/easyadminbundle/knpu/more-field-types.md

 Try it!
 There it is!
 And it's even got a fancy lightbox.

-Next up, let's finish talking about the list view by taking control of filtering and ordering.
+Next up, let's finish talking about the list view by taking crazy control of filtering and ordering.